oban-bg/oban/guides/introduction/ready_for_production.md

 There are two mechanisms to mitigate orphans:

-1. Use the `Oban.Plugins.Lifeline` plugin to automatically move those jobs back to available so they can run again.
+1. Use the `Oban.Lifeline` to automatically move those jobs back to available so they can run again.
 2. Increase the `shutdown_grace_period` to allow the system more time to finish executing before shutdown.

 Even with a higher `shutdown_grace_period` it's possible to have orphans if there is an unexpected crash or extra long running jobs.

-Consider adding the `Lifeline` plugin and configure it to rescue after a generous period of time, like 1 hour:
+Consider adding `Lifeline` and configure it to rescue after a generous period of time, like 1
+hour:

 ```elixir
 config :my_app, Oban,